 For a brighter smile, there are two options available: At home kits and products or professional grade bleaching gels and trays fitted by our office.
 Both options use a peroxide-based bleaching agent.
 The at home or over the counter kits contain 3%-20% peroxide (carbide or hydrogen peroxides).
 In office systems will contain 15%-43% peroxide.

 The longer the solution is kept on the teeth, the whiter the teeth will become.
 However, the higher the percentage of hydrogen peroxide in the solution, the shorter it should be applied to the teeth.
 Keeping the gel on too long can cause the tooth to become dehydrated and increase tooth sensitivity.

 There are many over the counter options available for bleaching the teeth at home.
 The most common include:

 - Tooth whitening strips and gels: These are applied directly to the teeth with a brush or thin strip.
 This type of product needs to be applied 1-2 times a day for 2 weeks.
 At-home kits are not customized to each patient.
 This can result in trays and strips that do not fit properly, which in turn can cause severe irritation of the gums and sensitivity to the teeth.
 Discuss with Dr. Rubin before using any over the counter bleaching solution.

-- Tooth whitening toothpaste: All toothpastes help remove surface stains through the action of mild abrasives.
-“Whitening” toothpastes have special chemical or polishing agents that provide additional stain removal effectiveness.
-Some whitening toothpastes contain peroxides, but they aren’t left on the teeth long enough to have a whitening benefit.
+- Tooth whitening toothpaste: All toothpaste help remove surface stains through the action of mild abrasives.
+“Whitening” toothpaste have special chemical or polishing agents that provide additional stain removal effectiveness.
+Some whitening toothpaste contain peroxides, but they aren’t left on the teeth long enough to have a whitening benefit.
 Unlike bleaches, these products do not alter the intrinsic color of teeth.